 The IAPC conducts award contests to generate bibliographies and reviews of children’s and young adult books (and other media) organized around important themes appropriate for young people’s philosophical inquiry.
 Reviews are judged on the books’ relevance to the theme and the quality of the philosophical analysis.
-The Thinking in Stories Award Contest is sponsored by the IAPC, the Department of Educational Foundations, and the College of Education and Human Services at Montclair State University.
+The Thinking in Stories Award Contest is sponsored by the IAPC, the Department of Educational Foundations, and the College for Education and Engaged Learning at Montclair State University.

 Thank you to all the reviewers for opening up these themes.
 Thinking in Stories welcomes other reviews relevant to these themes (submit to Dr. Peter Shea at firstname.lastname@example.org).

 2022 Award Contest on the theme of “Children, War, and Displacement”

 - Samantha Piede: Review of Story Boat by Kyo Maclear (2020)

 - Lena Greene: Review of I am David by Anne Holme (2004)